-- 1. Approve the requirements listed in Attachment 5 to the report and return to the Commission with an ordinance to add Chapter 19.71 (Residential Tenant Protections Ordinance) to Title 19 ("Zoning") of the Sunnyvale Municipal Code to create enhanced tenant protections. - Approve the requirements listed in Attachment 5 to the report and return to the Commission with an ordinance to add Chapter 19.71 (Residential Tenant Protections Ordinance) to Title 19 ("Zoning") of the Sunnyvale Municipal Code to create enhanced tenant protections, with modifications. - 3.
-Provide other direction to staff if major modifications are desired.
+- Introduce an Ordinance (Attachment 6) to add Chapter 19.71 (Residential Tenant Protections Ordinance) to Title 19 ("Zoning") of the Sunnyvale Municipal Code creating a Residential Tenant Protections Programs. - Introduce an Ordinance to add Chapter 19.71 (Residential Tenant Protections Ordinance) to Title 19 ("Zoning") of the Sunnyvale Municipal Code creating a Residential Tenant Protections Programs with modifications. - 3.
+Do not introduce an Ordinance and provide direction to staff.